mrc-ide/wodin-epimodels/README.md

 We need to support multiple configurations easily, we currently do this with a script in the `wodin` image that can update the configurations on a volume.
 The current sites are:

 * `demo`: a configuration we'll maintain to show off various wodin features
-* `preview`: a configuration we'll maintain to show off various wodin features
+* `preview`: a configuration we'll maintain to show off various wodin features in development
 * `msc-idm-2022`: the 2022 MSc course
 * `msc-idm-2023`: the 2023 MSc course
 * `malawi-idm-2022`: a short course run in Malawi